yassine/soxy-driver/README.md

 *soxy.proxyport* | The proxy port | A random port that maps to the embedded tor instance socks port *soxy.proxytype* | The proxy type | socks5 (available choices : socks4, socks5, http-connect, http-relay)
-*soxy.proxyuser* | The proxy user if the proxy requires Authentication | none *soxy.proxypassword* | The proxy user if the proxy requires Authentication | none
+*soxy.proxyuser* | The proxy user if the proxy requires Authentication | none *soxy.proxypassword* | The proxy password if the proxy requires Authentication | none

-> Configuration params maps to one given network only, and thus can be passed when creating any network through `docker network create`.
+> Configuration params maps to one given network only, therefore it would be passed when creating any network through `docker network create`.
 If the network configuration is skipped, the driver falls-back on the singleton embedded tor instance socks proxy.